|Petter Handyman 4hp Oil Engine|

 Initial strip and check showed excessive clearance and some damage in the big end.
 This was scraped and shimmed.
 Little end bearing will require replacement and the engine has excessive bore wear.

-"The Petter Collection" ex DWE/Petter Factory - Generate printable document for all related objects
+"The Petter Collection" ex DWE/Petter Factory (10 records found) - Generate printable document for all related objects

 Petter Handyman 4hp Oil Engine